 - Avoid contact with infected people.
 In particular, caregivers should avoid contact with an infected person's body fluids and tissues, including blood, semen, vaginal secretions and saliva.
 Also avoid the person's clothing, bedding or other items that may have touched him or her.
-People with Ebola or Marburg are most contagious in the later stages of the disease.
+People with Ebola virus or Marburg virus are most contagious in the later stages of the disease.

 - Follow infection-control procedures.
 If you're a health care worker, wear specialized personal protective equipment that covers you from head to toe.
 Keep people who have the viruses isolated from others.
 Safely throw away needles and sterilize other instruments.

 - Don't handle remains.
-The bodies of people who have died of Ebola or Marburg disease are still contagious.
+The bodies of people who have died of Ebola virus or Marburg virus are still contagious.
 Specially organized and trained teams should bury the remains, using appropriate safety equipment.

-Scientists continue to work on a variety of vaccines that would protect people from Ebola and Marburg viruses.
+Scientists continue to work on a variety of vaccines that would protect people from Ebola virus and Marburg virus.
 Research is ongoing.